xzzz3/tp/docs/team/jaegarpoon.md

 **Logic**:
-* **Add Dish Command and Parser**: Command and Parser to add a dish into FOW
+* **Add / Delete / Edit Dish Command and Parser**: Command and Parser to add a dish into FOW
-  * Overview: Adds a dish into the `UniqueDishList` stored in FOW
-  * Credits: `AddDishCommand` and `AddDishCommandParser` was adapted from AB3 `AddPersonCommand` and `AddPersonCommandParser`, with edits of the fields required for the `Dish` class as opposed to the `Person` class
-* **Delete Dish Command and Parser**: Command and Parser to delete a dish from FOW
-  * Overview: Deletes a dish from the `UniqueDishList` stored in FOW
-  * Credits: `DeleteDishCommand` and `DeleteDishCommandParser` was adapted from AB3 `DeletePersonCommand` and `DeletePersonCommandParser`
-* **Edit Dish Command and Parser**: Command and Parser to edit a dish in FOW
-  * Overview: Edits a dish from the `UniqueDishList` stored in FOW
+  * Overview: Add / Delete / Edit / List dishes in the `UniqueDishList` stored in FOW
-  * Credits: `EditDishCommand` and `EditDishCommandParser` was adapted from AB3 `EditPersonCommand` and `EditPersonCommandParser`, with edits of the fields required for the `Dish` class as opposed to the `Person` class
+  * Credits: Commands and Parsers was adapted from AB3, with edits of the fields required for the `Dish` class as opposed to the `Person` class
-* **List Dish Command**: Command to list all dishes in FOW
-  * Overview: Lists all the dishes in FOW, obtained from `UniqueDishList` as an unmodifiable view.
-  * Credits: `ListDishCommand` was adapted from AB3 `ListPersonCommand`
 * **List Order Command and Parser**: Command and Parser to list orders in FOW based on their current status
   * Overview: Updates the filtered order list stored in `ModelManager` based on the input status, and displays the list of orders on the UI